 Unify's patch browser view lives in the sidebar extension on the right-hand side of the GUI, which may not always be visible.
 Click the browse button to open and close it:

 The patch browser consists of two main sections:

 In addition to these two main sections are three less-obvious things you need to know about:

 When you first open the patch browser, the Chooser (bottom part) will show all patches on your system, which may run to many hundreds once you have more than a few libraries installed.

-Note: In Unify v1.7 there is a “…” button to the right of the library-selector menu; see Using the Library Selector below.
+Starting in Unify v1.7, there is a “…” button to the right of the library-selector menu; see Using the Library Selector below.